kshaffer/theory1/week13.md

 ***Upload the video(s) and the score(s) to the dropbox on the D2L site (Content >> Week 13). *** You can upload it to just one D2L dropbox, and we will enter the grade in both students' grade books.

+These will be graded pass/not-pass.
+A cantus firmus whose composition and performance are error free or contain one small error will pass.
+Otherwise, you will be given an opportunity to reassess next week.

 ### For Tuesday, December 1, 7am